 This Prospectus contains forward-looking statements and forward-looking information within the meaning of applicable securities laws (collectively referred to herein as "forward-looking information").
-This forward-looking information includes, or may be based upon, estimates, forecasts, and statements as to management's expectations with respect to, among other things, the completion of the Offering, the use of proceeds of the Offering, the exploration potential of the Snoball Property and the Golden Lion Property, the actual cost of the recommended exploration program in respect of the Material Claims, the actual cost of the Company's general and administrative expenses, the ability of the Company to raise additional funding if necessary, the timeframe for completion of the Phase I exploration on the Material Claims, and the exercise of Warrants or other convertible securities of the Company.
+This forward-looking information includes, or may be based upon, estimates, forecasts, and statements as to management's expectations with respect to, among other things, the completion of the Offering, the use of proceeds of the Offering, the exploration potential of the Snoball Property and the Golden Lion Property, the actual cost of the recommended exploration program in respect of the Material Claims, the actual cost of the Company's general and administrative expenses, the ability of the Company to raise additional funding if necessary, the timeframe for completion of the Phase I exploration on the Material Claims, the ability to receive necessary permits from the Ministry to conduct exploration activities, and the exercise of Warrants or other convertible securities of the Company.
 Wherever possible, words such as "anticipate", "believe", "expect", "intend" and similar expressions have been used to identify such forward-looking information.
-Forward-looking information is based on the opinions and estimates of management at the date the information is given, and is based on information available to management at such time.
+Forward-looking information is based on the opinions and estimates of management at the date the information is given and is based on information available to management at such time.
 Forward-looking information involves significant risk, uncertainties, assumptions and other factors that could cause actual results, performance or achievements to differ materially from the results discussed or implied in the forwardlooking information.
 These other factors, which should be considered carefully, include but are not limited to, those factors discussed herein under "Risk Factors", including the inherent risks involved in the exploration of mineral properties, the uncertainties involved in interpreting drill results and other geological data, fluctuating mineral resource prices, the possibility of project cost overruns or unanticipated costs and expenses, uncertainties relating to the availability and costs of financing needed in the future and other factors.
-Assumptions used to develop the forward-looking information contained in this Prospectus include, among other things, the level of exploration potential of the Snoball Property and the Golden Lion Property, the accuracy of the estimated cost of the recommended exploration programs in respect of the Material Claims, the accuracy of the estimated cost of the Company's general and administrative expenses, the ability of the Company to raise additional funding if necessary, and the accuracy of the estimated time frame for completion of the Phase I exploration programs on the Material Claims.
+Assumptions used to develop the forward-looking information contained in this Prospectus include, among other things, the level of exploration potential of the Snoball Property and the Golden Lion Property, the accuracy of the estimated cost of the recommended exploration programs in respect of the Material Claims, the accuracy of the estimated cost of the Company's general and administrative expenses, the ability for the Company to receive the necessary permits from the Ministry to conduct exploration activities, the ability of the Company to raise additional funding if necessary, and the accuracy of the estimated time frame for completion of the Phase I exploration programs on the Material Claims.
 Prospective investors should not place undue reliance on any forward-looking information.
 Although the forward-looking information contained in this Prospectus is based upon what management believes, or believed at the time, to be reasonable assumptions, the Company cannot assure prospective purchasers that actual results will be consistent with such forward-looking information as there may be other factors that cause results not to be as anticipated, estimated or intended and neither the Company nor any other person assumes responsibility for the accuracy and completeness of any such forward-looking information.
 The Company does not undertake to and assumes no obligation to update or revise any such forward-looking information contained herein to reflect new events or circumstances, except as may be required by law.